-Apple's OS X operating system has an integrated WebDAV client.
-From the Finder, select the "Connect to Server" item from the Go menu.
-Enter a WebDAV URL, and it appears as a disk on the desktop, just like any file server.
+Apple's OS X operating system has an integrated filesystem-level WebDAV client.
+From the Finder, select the Connect to Server item from the Go menu.
+Enter a WebDAV URL, and it appears as a disk on the desktop, just like any other mounted volume.2.